How to Configure Gmail for Device Notifications

-How to Configure Gmail for Device Notifications ,Why does my Gmail email address no longer work for receiving email notifications from my CCTV equipment?
-How to create an App Password for your Gmail account so that your CCTV equipment can send email notifications
+How to Configure Gmail for Device Notifications ,Why does my Gmail email address no longer work for receiving email notifications from my CCTV equipment? create an App for your Gmail account so that your CCTV equipment can send email notifications

 As of the 30th May 2022, Google has removed the support for use of third-party apps or devices which can use your Gmail address using only your normal username and password.